Meta Platforms, Inc. (NASDAQ:META) is Selective Wealth Management Inc.’s 5th Largest Position

-Selective Wealth Management Inc. cut its stake in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 11.4% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Selective Wealth Management Inc. reduced its position in shares of Meta Platforms, Inc. (NASDAQ:META – Free Report) by 11.4% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 23,702 shares of the social networking company’s stock after selling 3,048 shares during the period.
-Meta Platforms makes up about 4.0% of Selective Wealth Management Inc.’s holdings, making the stock its 5th largest holding.
-Selective Wealth Management Inc.’s holdings in Meta Platforms were worth $7,243,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Meta Platforms accounts for about 4.0% of Selective Wealth Management Inc.’s portfolio, making the stock its 5th largest holding.
+Selective Wealth Management Inc.’s holdings in Meta Platforms were worth $7,243,000 at the end of the most recent reporting period.

-A number of other large investors have also made changes to their positions in META.
-MBM Wealth Consultants LLC purchased a new stake in shares of Meta Platforms in the fourth quarter valued at approximately $26,000.
-HBC Financial Services PLLC grew its position in Meta Platforms by 2,500.0% in the first quarter.
-HBC Financial Services PLLC now owns 130 shares of the social networking company’s stock worth $28,000 after acquiring an additional 125 shares during the period.
-Altshuler Shaham Ltd purchased a new position in Meta Platforms in the second quarter worth approximately $30,000.
-Stephens Investment Management Group LLC purchased a new position in Meta Platforms in the second quarter worth approximately $30,000.
-Finally, Red Tortoise LLC grew its position in Meta Platforms by 32.2% in the first quarter.
-Red Tortoise LLC now owns 189 shares of the social networking company’s stock worth $40,000 after acquiring an additional 46 shares during the period.
+Several other large investors also recently bought and sold shares of META.
+Fairfield Bush & CO. purchased a new stake in Meta Platforms during the 1st quarter worth approximately $66,000.
+Mirae Asset Global Investments Co.
+Ltd. grew its position in shares of Meta Platforms by 12.5% in the first quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 2,244,201 shares of the social networking company’s stock valued at $499,020,000 after purchasing an additional 249,926 shares in the last quarter.
+Ergoteles LLC grew its position in shares of Meta Platforms by 284.0% in the first quarter.
+Ergoteles LLC now owns 3,356 shares of the social networking company’s stock valued at $746,000 after purchasing an additional 2,482 shares in the last quarter.
+First Western Trust Bank purchased a new stake in shares of Meta Platforms in the first quarter valued at approximately $813,000.
+Finally, Oxford Financial Group Ltd. grew its position in shares of Meta Platforms by 26.9% in the first quarter.
+Oxford Financial Group Ltd. now owns 1,888 shares of the social networking company’s stock valued at $420,000 after purchasing an additional 400 shares in the last quarter.
 62.87% of the stock is currently owned by hedge funds and other institutional investors.

 Meta Platforms Stock Performance